altamic/notepad/README.md

 License
 -------

-Copyright (C) 2013 Michelangelo Altamore.
+Copyright (C) 2013 Michelangelo Altamore

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation